Williamson scores 38, Pelicans rally past Cavaliers 116-109

 STAN’S MAN

 Dellavedova has long been a fan favorite in Cleveland and his native Australia.
-Pelicans coach Stan Van Gundy also admires the eighth-year pro, who dished out 22 assists before committing his first turnover of the season.
+Van Gundy also admires the eighth-year pro, who dished out 22 assists before committing his first turnover of the season.
 “He’s just a solid, team-oriented guy who is all about winning,” Van Gundy said.
 “You can never have too many of those guys.”
 Dellavedova made his season debut on April 1 after suffering a concussion in the preseason and undergoing an appendectomy.

 UP NEXT